bigtreetech/docs/docs/Creator_Knomi_Hi.md

               <img src=img/Creator_Knomi_Hi/wlan.png width="300"/> <br/>
             * Tap the network name that starts with `Creator_Knomi_Hi_` then enter the default password：`987654321`.
             * Once connected: A blue checkmark will appear next to the network name.
 The Wi-Fi icon will be visible in the top-right corner of your phone screen.
-        * After connecting, you should see a message like `Connected (Login Required)`.
+        * After connecting, you should see a message such as `Connected (Login Required)`.
 Tap this message to launch the Web UI configuration page.<br/>
         If the page doesn't open automatically, wait about 10–20 seconds.<br/>
         If it still doesn’t appear, open Safari and manually enter: [192.168.254.1](http://192.168.254.1)
-* In Web UI: Go to ① `Settings`-> ② Tap `Select .bin file`, then select the firmware file, after uploading, Creator Knomi Hi will reboot automatically<br/>
+* In Web UI: Go to ① `Settings`-> ② Tap `Select .bin file`, then select the firmware file, after uploading, Creator Knomi Hi will reboot automatically.<br/>
   <img src=img/Creator_Knomi_Hi/en/firmware.jpg width="300"/>

 #### Flash via flash_download_tool (USB Type-C)